stnagy/iMessageServer/README.md

 1. `forward` (case insensitive) -- begins forwarding all iMessages received.
 2. `unforward` (case insensitive) -- stops forwarding all iMessages received.
 3. `r` or `m` + SPACE + 10-digit phone number + message -- will send an iMessage or SMS message containing the message to the 10-digit phone number **as long as the phone number is in the OS X contacts app**.
-    * e.g. `r 5555555555 test message` or `r 5555555555 test message`
+    * e.g. `r 5555555555 test message` or `m 5555555555 test message`
-    * this command will also work with 11 digit numbers, e.g. `r 15555555555 test message`
+    * this command will also work with 11 digit numbers, with or without the "+" prefix, e.g. `r 15555555555 test message` or `r +15555555555 test message`.
     * if there is interest, will work on implementing international support for non-USA/Canada numbers.
 4. Currently, any other message sent to the Twilio number will elicit a response indicating the command is not supported.
     * IMPORTANT: Twilio supports standard SMS opt-in, opt-out, and help keywords (START, YES, UNSTOP, STOP, STOPALL, END, UNSUBSCRIBE, CANCEL, QUIT, HELP, and INFO).
 Using these keywords can opt-in and opt-out a telephone number from receiving messages from Twilio, but **these commands to not change the state of this application**.
 In other words, the opt-in command START will not cause iMessages to begin forwarding.
 Conversely, the opt-out command END will not cause the application to stop trying to forward iMessages
 4. **Your computer must be awake to forward iMessages.** On OS X, change energy saver preferences to: